 Everyone should take birth classes.
 Ideally, you should finish your classes by 36 weeks.
 You can find my favorites on the childbirth education page.

 Time to get a Doula

 Doulas are probably the second-best investment you can make to help you have the birth you desire.
 There’s plenty of research that points to the benefit of having skilled labor support.
 A doula can help you avoid a hospital transfer for pain, exhaustion, malpositioning, stress, and more.
-She can also help you have great memories, good food, and lots of emotional support.
+She can also help you have great memories, food, and emotional support.
 Doulas are experts at helping you navigate all of the various challenges of labor.
-I truly believe every laboring family should have a doula.
+I genuinely believe every laboring family should have a doula.
 You can find my favorites on the doula page.

 Finding who works for you

-One of the most difficult things you will do as a parent is having to take care of your child when they are hurt or sick, and no one wants to figure out who is the best person to see when you are in the middle of the ordeal.
-As a midwife in Texas, I can care for your well newborn for the first 6 weeks of their life, but should they need a little extra care, it is good to know whom you will turn to in that situation.
+One of the most challenging things you will do as a parent is to take care of your child when they are hurt or sick, and no one wants to figure out who is the best person to see when you are in the middle of the ordeal.
+As a midwife in Texas, I can care for your healthy newborn for the first 6 weeks of their life, but should they need a little extra care, it is good to know whom you will turn to in that situation.
 You will find my favorite pediatricians on the client resources link above.
-Each of these providers is different in how they practice, and for that, I am thankful because every family is different in how they raise their children.
+Each of these providers is different in how they practice, and I am thankful because every family is different in how they raise their children.
 If you are looking for a specific type of care, let me know, and I will do my best to guide you to someone who matches your goals.

 Finding what works for you

 Every day, you use various natural, instinctive skills that you have used over your life to manage stress and various discomforts.
 Many of these natural “coping skills” are so “normal” you don’t even know you do them.
 One of the exercises you can do to help prepare for birth is to identify what you naturally do to manage physical and emotional discomforts.